Jeremiah Sisson, ca. 1720 - 1783

 Demainbray was trained in a range of scientific fields, and was a skilled lecturer and experimenter.
 He was appointed Astronomer to the Observatory at Kew in 1768, and retained that office for the rest of his life.
 Thus, he would have been well aware of Sisson's skills as a master craftsman.
 It is not known whether or not Sisson made any other types of microscopes.
 It also appears to not be known why the otherwise-anonymous Thomas Bureau was contracted to build a similar Demainbray-designed microscope, or which of those instruments was made first.

-Also while in Edinburgh, he discovery of the influence of electricity in stimulating the growth of plants.
+Also while in Edinburgh, he discovered an influence of electricity in stimulating the growth of plants.
 Priestley reported, "Mr. Maimbray at Edinburgh electrified two myrtle-trees during the whole month of October 1746, when they put forth small branches and blossoms sooner than other shrubs of the same kind which had not been electrified".

 During the Jacobite Rising of 1745, Demainbray served as a volunteer in the English army.

 He resumed his academic work in 1746, while also operating a girls' boarding-school.
 Several moves followed: ca. 1748 to Dublin for a year and a half of lecturing, then to Bordeaux for a short time on the invitation of the Royal Academy, then to Montpelier, where he became a member of the Academie des Sciences of Paris.
-After his wife's death in 1750, Demainbray took an offer of return to England, to become tutor of mathematics, experimental philosophy, and natural history to the Prince of Wales (the future King George III).
+After his wife's death in 1750, Demainbray returned to England to become tutor of mathematics, experimental philosophy, and natural history to the Prince of Wales (the future King George III).

 Figure 2.
 An additional view of the Science Museum's Sisson-Demainbray microscope.
 Adapted for nonprofit-educational purposes from http://collection.sciencemuseum.org.uk/objects/co2406/pocket-microscope-by-sisson-in-green-shagreen-case-with-brass-slde-wheel-of-objects-and-stage-forceps.